 - 1. Place a layer of dry ice on the bottom of the styrofoam box. - 2.
 Put half of the bags of specimens into the styrofoam box on top of the dry ice. - 3.
 Layer more dry ice on top of and around the sample bags. - 4.
-Put the remaining specimen bags into the styrofoam box on top of the dry ice.

-- 5. Layer more dry ice on top of and around the sample bags.
+Put the remaining specimen bags into the styrofoam box on top of the dry ice. - 5.
+Layer more dry ice on top of and around the sample bags.
 The amount of dry ice in the shipping box should total at least five pounds. - 6.
 Place packing material (e.g. bubble wrap) on top of the dry ice to fill the box. - 7.
-Place the paper shipping forms on top of the packing material.
-The shipping forms and instructions are shown in Appendix 3. - 8.
-Seal the outer box tightly with strapping tape.
-Affix UN3373 label to outside of box. - 9.
+Place the paper shipping forms on top of the styrofoam box lid.
+The shipping forms and instructions are shown in Appendix 3.

+- 8. Seal the outer box tightly with strapping tape.
+Affix UN3373 and UN1845 dry ice labels to outside of box.
+The UN1845 label must be filled in with the appropriate dry ice weight and addresses. - 9.
 Address the box and contact Federal Express for pickup. - 10.
 If necessary, more than one box may have to be shipped per week.